 First, let’s say what the Oracle LMS audit team can do.
 Oracle LMS can simply give you their OPINION on whether or not you are in compliance.
 Their word is not the final word and you are not in a position of total supplication, even after you get the “final report” from Oracle LMS.
 In fact, the final report is just the next point in the negotiation process with Oracle or any other vendor.

 Going to court is an extreme case.
-At Palisade, we’ve been in business 7 years and have approximately 300 clients all around the world, many of them have been audited by Oracle.
+We’ve been in business for years and with hundreds of clients all around the world.
+Many of them have been audited by Oracle.
 Only one of our clients has gone to court with Oracle.
-That was Mars and you can read what happened here.

 No one wants to take a software compliance problem to court.
 It costs a ton of money and distracts you from your core business.
 Sometimes, however, avoiding the courtroom may mean reminding Oracle LMS you know what they can do and what they can’t do.
 One thing they can’t do is have the final say on your compliance.
 In fact, I would argue that you as the user of the software are in a much better position than Oracle LMS to determine if you are in compliance or not.

 If you are being audited by Oracle, or if Oracle is employing one of their stealth audits or just threatening an audit, make sure you let Oracle LMS know what they can do and what they can’t do before the audit gets going.
-For more information on how Palisade compliance can help you with your Oracle compliance challenges, please contact us.
+For more information on how Palisade Compliance can help you with your Oracle compliance challenges, please get in touch with us.